 Author, Mike Smith

-A SWIFT transfer, also called an international money transfer, is a secure and standardised method of sending or receiving money from banks anywhere in the world.
+A SWIFT transfer is a secure and standardised method of sending or receiving money from banks anywhere in the world.

 How long does a SWIFT transfer take?